 To help them understand the concept of whole numbers and fractions, start off by filling one cup with water.
 Then place a half cup of water next to it and teach them the difference between half and full.
 If this proves too confusing you can always ask them to count eggs.
 Another cool thing you can do to make this more interesting, ask them to tell you what comes first, second or third in the ingredients list.

-Check your child’s knowledge of Christmas with a fun activity: Christmas trivia questions for kids.
 Learning math can be very easy.
 It depends on how much fun you add to the learning process.
+For more activities, games and worksheets that make learning fun, check our kids learning section.